ApollonPlain/web_symfony_6/README.md

 # web_symfony_6
-The goal of this project is to build a web platform services with symfony 6, with of methodology of Test Driven Design
+The goal of this project is to build a web platform services with symfony 6, with of methodology of Test Driven Design At the same time I am preparing symfony Certification.
+I created a MCQ for questions and answers on the subject.
+The database with questions is private for legal reason.

 ## Features :